Here's the polygraph test Christine Blasey Ford took on her allegations against Kavanaugh

 Ford's attorneys have repeatedly noted Ford's medical records as a way to corroborate her story.
 She is said to have talked about the assault during a 2012 couple's therapy session, well before Kavanaugh was a nominee for the nation's highest court.

-Hanafin, who lists online that he provides polygraph services in Arlington, Va., wrote in his report that two other analysis' was conducted, both concluding Ford's answers were truthful.
+Hanafin, who lists online that he provides polygraph services in Arlington, Virginia, wrote in his report that two other analysis' was conducted, both concluding Ford's answers showed no signs she was lying.
 One concluded the probability of deception was less than .02.

 "I was pushed into a bedroom and was locked in the room and rush onto a bed," she wrote.
 "Brett laid on top of me and tried to remove my clothes while groping me.
 He held me down and put his hand on my mouth to stop me from screaming for help."